Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

 Psychological and physical stressors alter the composition and metabolism of the gut microbiota.
 And experimental changes to the gut microbiome can affect emotional behaviour and related brain systems.

-For example, when mice are given antibiotics researchers see a decrease in BDNF (a key protein involved in neuronal plasticity and cognition) in the hippocampus (a region involved in emotion, learning and memory).
+For example, researchers observe a decrease in BDNF (a key protein involved in neuronal plasticity and cognition) in the hippocampus (a region involved in emotion, learning and memory) when they give mice antibiotics.

-In a recent interview with the Kavli Foundation Bale notes,
+In a 2015 interview with the Kavli Foundation, Bale noted,

 “There are key developmental windows when the brain is more vulnerable because it’s setting itself up to respond to the world around it.
 So, if mom’s microbial ecosystem changes — due to infection, stress or diet, for example — her newborn’s gut microbiome will change too, and that can have a lifetime effect.”